The truth within the illusion: on the interplay of music, perception, and ethics

 A further step toward rethinking the oppositional binary of self and other might be to consider the ways we make judgments about identity more generally.
 Traditionally, ethical responsibility has been taken to rely on a concept of personal identity, understood variously as a continuing substance or essence that is distinct from inessential actions (see, for example, Plato’s Timaeus, 90a2–d7).
 I can only be said to be responsible for my actions if there is a “me” that is distinct from those actions.
 If who I am just is what I do then there can be no moral praise or blame given to me simply because there is no “me” apart from those actions.

 Kant raises this principle to the level of moral law.
-For Kant, to act morally is to act in accordance with our intelligible character — our transcendental identity as rational beings, separate from the empirical character, which is of the order of appearances.
+For Kant, to act morally is to act in accordance with our intelligible character — our transcendental agency as rational beings, separate from the empirical character, which is of the order of natural causality.
 Our actions can only be said to be moral if they are ours to make freely in accordance with reason and are the sort of actions that are performed without regard to material self-interest.
 They must be the sort of actions that apply to everyone in the same way, or in Kantian terms, that can be universalized without contradiction.

 But to what extent are we justified in positing this sort of transcendental identity?
 One possible contention here is that the conceptions of identity just given rely on a tenuous non-reductionism.
 That is, identity is taken to be fundamentally distinct from underlying material objects and processes, resulting in the so-called mind/body problem.
 But perhaps a more serious problem with the notion of personal identity as a precondition for ethics involves the way that identity can act as a boundary between the self and the world.
 As in the example of in/out-groups, above, a hardened conception of identity as boundary can serve as the precondition for unethical, even morally abhorrent behavior.